katmore/webhook/docs/phpdoc.md

-    $spdx_id : string
+    $spdx_id :

 __

 #### Type

-string -- SPDX identifier of the repo license
+-- SPDX identifier of the repo license

 # __